 “Data scraping is a technique in which a computer program extracts data from human-readable output coming from another program.”

-Scraping has existed for decades and is often cited as a key concept underpinning the Interner.
+Scraping has existed for decades and is often cited as a key concept underpinning the Internet.
 It is widely used in different branches of the web economy.
 To give you an example, search engines use scraping to index content available on the web, media outlets fetch data from blogs and other news websites, and digital marketers rely on data extracted by scraping to gauge different website performance metrics.

 What’s wrong with web scraping?